willfurnass/sheffield_hpc/software/libs/cgns.rst

         module load libs/gcc/4.4.7/cgns/3.2.1

-This will also load the module files for the pre-requisute libraries, Open MPI 1.8.3 and HDF5 1.8.14 with parallel support.
+This will also load the module files for the prerequisite libraries, Open MPI 1.8.3 and HDF5 1.8.14 with parallel support.

 Installing
 ----------
 This section is primarily for administrators of the system.

-* This is a pre-requisite for Code Saturne version 4.0.
+* This is a prerequisite for Code Saturne version 4.0.
 * It was built with gcc 4.4.7, openmpi 1.8.3 and hdf 1.8.14

 .. code-block:: none